raelgor/zenx-cache/README.md

 ### <a name="zccs">client.STATUS</a>

 Is either `1` or `0` representing the `connected` and `disconnected` states respectively.

+### Contribute
+Here's an abstract list of TODOs if you want to contribute:
+* Make it clustered
+* Integrate pub/sub
+* Add MySQL support

 ### License
 (The MIT License)